nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 For example, if a Tesla driver consistently accelerates rapidly and brakes hard, the vehicle may apply a multiplier of 0.95 to the miles-per-kWh ratio.
 This means that for every 95 miles actually driven, the odometer could record 100 miles.
 Over time, this artificially inflates the mileage accumulation, pushing the vehicle closer to warranty expiration faster than expected.

-Tesla Dealers Have the Ability to Set and Adjust the Vehicle’s Energy Efficiency
+Tesla Dealers Have the Ability to Set and Adjust the Vehicle's Energy Efficiency

-Another key discovery in the patent reveals that Tesla’s factory or dealership can manually adjust a vehicle’s energy efficiency rating, which directly impacts how many miles are recorded on the odometer.
+Another key discovery in the patent reveals that Tesla's factory or dealership can manually adjust a vehicle's energy efficiency rating, which directly impacts how many miles are recorded on the odometer.

-“The electrical energy per mile conversion factor is set by the factory/dealer… updated over time to reflect the conversion efficiency obtained by that particular vehicle.”
+"The electrical energy per mile conversion factor is set by the factory/dealer... updated over time to reflect the conversion efficiency obtained by that particular vehicle."

 This confirms that Tesla has the ability to remotely alter how many miles are recorded per unit of energy consumed.
-If a Tesla reduces a vehicle’s efficiency setting (in Wh/mi), then more miles will be logged for the same amount of energy used.
+If a Tesla reduces a vehicle's efficiency setting (in Wh/mi), then more miles will be logged for the same amount of energy used.

 Tesla has the ability to: Modify the efficiency conversion factor remotely via software updates.
 Adjust odometer readings through energy efficiency recalibrations.
 Account for battery degradation without notifying the user, by shifting efficiency assumptions.